 Find me ‘On the Road’ presenting a photography seminar at the following venues.
 None near you?
 Contact me if you have a photography group.
-If it’s the right size, as a Panasonic Lumix Luminary, I may be sponsored to speak at your event at no charge.
+As a Panasonic Lumix Amabassdor, I may be sponsored to speak at your event at no charge if you are affiliated with a Pansonic officail vendor.
 Let’s chat!
 Look below for current bookings to check out some of the programs available.

 “The photographic artistry of Bob Coates is as diverse as it is excellent.
 His work spans the gamut from gritty character studies to scenic landscape images and from fine art still life images to real life essays.
 To capture such a broad range of imagery is rare, but to do this with unprecedented craftsmanship is surreal… but that is exactly what you get from a Bob Coates image. “ Steve Kozak – M.Photog.Cr., CPP